amckenna41/amckenna41/README.md

 ### Hello there <img src="https://media.giphy.com/media/KGMzZvWa5su2O5LCVR/giphy.gif" width="25px">

-Hey, I'm Adam, a recent Master's Computer Science from Belfast, Ireland 🎓🇮🇪🇬🇧.I'm fairly open-minded to all things tech and will tackle anything that comes my way although my passions lie in full-stack web development, Machine Learning and DevOps.
+Hey, I'm Adam, a recent Master's of Computer Science graduate from Belfast, Ireland 🎓🇮🇪🇬🇧.I'm fairly open-minded to all things tech and will tackle anything that comes my way although my passions lie in full-stack web development, Machine Learning and DevOps.

-- 📚 My recent Master's Thesis was within the field of Bioinformaticcs, studing the effect mutations can have on the fitness/activity of different proteins/enzymes using Machine Learning and Digital Signal Processing techniques, building a Python Software package called [pySAR](https://github.com/amckenna41/pySAR).
+- 📚 My recent Master's Thesis was within the field of Bioinformatics, studying the effect mutations can have on the fitness/activity of different proteins/enzymes using Machine Learning and Digital Signal Processing techniques, building a Python Software package called [pySAR](https://github.com/amckenna41/pySAR).
-- 🔭 Currently working on a similar Bioinformatics project, predicting the secondary structure of proteins using their initial sequence, making use of deep learning and neural networks - [CDBLSTM_PSP](https://github.com/amckenna41/CDBLSTM_PSP).
+- 🔭 Currently working on a similar Bioinformatics project, predicting the secondary structure of proteins using their initial sequence, making use of deep learning and neural networks - [DCBLSTM_PSP](https://github.com/amckenna41/DCBLSTM_PSP).
 - 🌱 Currently learning [Unreal Engine 4](https://www.udemy.com/course/unrealcourse/), some light [Android Development](https://www.udemy.com/course/the-complete-android-oreo-developer-course/) and a little bit of [ReactJS](https://www.udemy.com/course/react-the-complete-guide-incl-redux/) via Udemy.
 - 👯 Looking to collaborate on any data science, machine learning or bioinformatics related projects.